 IMA is an independent and private company, ISO 9001 certified, and today has more than 100 employees.

-Mikaël Wilm PhD is transducer design engineer at IMASONIC.
+Mikaël Wilm PhD is a transducer design engineer at IMASONIC.
 He obtained his PhD in Sciences for Engineer in the field of ultrasound probes for medical imaging and non-destructive testing in 2004.
 He has worked on the modelling of ultrasonic imaging arrays, based on piezocomposites or CMUTs (capacitive micromachined ultrasonic transducers).
 At Imasonic he is involved in the development of innovative ultrasonic transducers.
-He has experience in the specific electro-acoustic behavior of massively periodic structures and in the modelling of ultrasound probes by several methods, including finite elements.
+He has experience in the specific electro-acoustic behaviour of massively periodic structures and in the modelling of ultrasound probes by several methods, including finite elements.

 Rémi Berriet PhD is Research Engineer at Imasonic since 1996.
 His background is in Mechanical Engineering.
 He has a 20-year experience of R&D collaborative projects.
 His main interest is in the design and characterisation of piezocomposite transducers for various medical and industrial applications, especially in the domain of high intensity focused ultrasound.